sarusso/eDjango/README.md

 # eDjango

 An extended Django, for avoing to write the same stuff over oand over again.
+Makes strong use of fabric for automating tasks.

-Uses Django version 1.8.4.
+By default uses Django version 1.8.4 but should work up to the latest official version - just change it in the requirements.

 Usage: